lllrrr2/firewall-proxy/README.md

 But whether works in your country, you need to try it one by one
 All the project rely on [Dockerhub](https://hub.docker.com/) , you can learn something more about it
 # Content
-- Shadowsocks+Obfuscation（DO NOT Need a domain）：
+- Shadowsocks+V2ray plugin（DO NOT Need a domain）：
 https://github.com/charlieethan/firewall-proxy/tree/master/English/Shadowsocks
 - V2ray+Websocket+TLS (Need a domain）：
 https://github.com/charlieethan/firewall-proxy/tree/master/English/V2ray